-Total comfort in a bowl.
-That’s what this winter vegetable chowder is all about.
+Total comfort in a bowl: that’s what this roasted winter vegetable soup is all about.

-And we’ve needed a little dose of comfort food around here, because day after day has been seriously dreary.
+And we’ve needed a little dose of comfort food in the form of creamy winter vegetable soup around here, because day after day has been seriously dreary.
 Pelting rain, sharp gusts, charcoal clouds, rivers filled to the brim.

 Once every few days, the clouds part and the sun peeks through.
 Everyone rushes outside to put up holiday decorations or just turn their faces up to the sun for a moment before the marble-sized raindrops return.
 And before we know it, they do return.

 And so: thank goodness for our toasty houses.
 Thank goodness for pine-scented candles and cheery Christmas lights and soft flannel pajama pants.
-And thank goodness for cozy, comforting dishes.
-You know, like this one.
+Thank goodness for the oh-so occasional sun break.
+And thank goodness for winter vegetable soup recipes like this one.

 I just love thyme in creamy winter soups.
 I don’t think I could quit it if I tried.

 So!
 Storm-a-brewing in your neck of the woods?
 Brew up some of this soup and serve it with some warm crusty bread and a simply-dressed green salad for dinner tonight.